PromptECO/clariform/README.md

 $$ `exit`

-### 4. Command Line
+### Command Line

-Clariform can alternatively be invoked as a docker task:
+To run Clariform as a docker task:

 $ `docker-compose run clariform --help`